pierwill/ssn2018aarhus/aarhus.rst

    \------------------------------\

-   Some theology is necessary to begin.

-   If I only tell you one thing about Predestination for the purposes of this analysis it will be that *Predestination is secret*.
-Calvin calls is “an admirable secret of the judgement of God.”
+   If I only tell you one thing about Predestination *Predestination is secret*.
+John Calvin calls is “an admirable secret of the judgement of God.”
 He wrote that Predestination implies the existence of information that could infallibly predict a persons future.
 That information is secret and accessible only to God.
 It is totally opaque to mortals.
 But there has to be some sort of process.
 Inquiring into it was like pressing into God’s secret closet [room].

    Predestination is an important paradigm of knowledge from above judging and determining an individual’s future; because for God, to know and to do are the same thing.
 Predestination follows from God’s omniscience: if God knows everything, he knows all of eternity, so he knows and has already chosen those who will be saved.